-2. A prospective graduate should have written approval for regular admission into his/her main programme by the first published calendar day for registration of the first semester of his/her senior year.
+2. A prospective graduate should have written approval for regular admission into his/her main programme by the start his/her senior year.

-3. Admission status may be cancelled or annulled when a student does not meet the conditions specified for continuing enrollment, or when the admission status is based on documents later found to be fraudulent.
+3. Admission status may be cancelled or annulled when a student does not meet the conditions specified for continuing enrolment, or when the admission status is based on documents later found to be fraudulent.

-4. Re-admission may be denied if a student does not meet admission standards, if his/her provisional admission contract expires before he/she meets his/her contractual obligations, if his/her behaviour and lifestyle do not conform to USC standards, or if he/she submits transcripts or records found to be fraudulent.
+4. Re-admission may be denied for any of the following reasons:

+- if a student does not meet admission standards • - if his/her provisional admission contract expires • before he/she meets his/her contractual obligations - if his/her behaviour and lifestyle do not conform to USC standards - if he/she submits transcripts or records found to be fraudulent.